vivanov-dp/taskslib/docs/Architecture.md

 This functionality allows us to split tasks into steps and execute each step in sequence.
 As we will see in the next chapter, the `Reschedule()` method allows us to change the task's options between steps - things like executing it in a worker thread or on the main thread, delaying it for a specified time, or even changing the executable callback itself so that we can use separate lambdas for each step instead of creating a state machine within the function we call.

-The original use case that we solved with this, was sending an out-of-band HTTP request with CPR/CURL: We create the request's object and populate it with data in the first step, then we send the request on second step and we mark it as blocking, then on step 3 we decode the returned results and finally we switch to the main thread on step 4 and invoke a callback within the game's code, which will go over the results and update the game state as needed.
+The original use case that we solved with this, was sending an out-of-band HTTP request with CPR/CURL: We create the request's object and populate it with data in the first step, then we send the request on second step and we mark it as blocking, then on step 3 we decode the returned results and finally we switch to the main thread on step 4 and invoke a callback within the game's code, which will go over the results and update the game state as needed. *(NOTE: For those of you who would like to try it, bear in mind that this requires a modification of CPR's code to split the execution of the request in two parts - creation of a Session object and actual execution of a pre-created Session.
+All this is a subject of another library we have, called HttpLib, which we might or might not find the time to also publish as OpenSource)*

 ### Task Options ###

+...